Scarlett Johansson: 2010–2013: Marvel Cinematic Universe and worldwide recognition

-Blockbuster films and critical acclaim (2014–2020)
+2014–2020: Blockbuster films and critical acclaim

 Continuing her work in the MCU, Johansson reprised her role as Black Widow in Captain America: The Winter Soldier (2014).
 In the film, she joins forces with Captain America (Chris Evans) and Falcon (Anthony Mackie) to uncover a conspiracy within S.H.I.E.L.D., while facing a mysterious assassin known as the Winter Soldier.
 Johansson and Evans wrote their own dialogue for several scenes they had together.
 Johansson was attracted to her character's way of doing her job, employing her feminine wiles and not her physical appeal.
 The film was a critical and commercial success, grossing over $714 million worldwide.
 Critic Odie Henderson saw "a genuine emotional shorthand at work, especially from Johansson, who is excellent here".
-The role earned her a Saturn Award for Best Supporting Actress nomination.
+The role earned her a Saturn Award nomination for Best Supporting Actress.

-Johansson played a supporting role in the film Chef (2014), alongside Robert Downey, Jr., Sofía Vergara, and director Jon Favreau.
+Johansson played a supporting role in the film Chef (2014), alongside Robert Downey Jr., Sofía Vergara, and director Jon Favreau.
 It grossed over $45 million at the box office and was well received by critics.
 The Chicago Sun-Times writer Richard Roeper found the film "funny, quirky and insightful, with a bounty of interesting supporting characters".
 In Luc Besson's science fiction action film Lucy (2014), Johansson starred as the title character, who gains psychokinetic abilities when a nootropic drug is absorbed into her bloodstream.
 Besson discussed the role with several actresses, and cast Johansson based on her strong reaction to the script and her discipline.
 Critics generally praised the film's themes, visuals, and Johansson's performance; some found the plot nonsensical.
 IGN's Jim Vejvoda attributed the film's success to her acting and Besson's style.
 The film grossed $458 million on a budget of $40 million to become the 18th highest-grossing film of 2014.

 In 2015 and 2016, Johansson again played Black Widow in the MCU films Avengers: Age of Ultron and Captain America: Civil War.
 During filming of the former, a mixture of close-ups, concealing costumes, stunt doubles and visual effects were used to hide her pregnancy.
 Both films earned more than $1.1 billion, ranking among the highest-grossing films of all time.
 For Civil War, Johansson earned her second nomination for Critics' Choice Movie Award for Best Actress in an Action Movie and her fourth for Saturn Award for Best Supporting Actress.
 Earlier in 2016, Johansson had featured in the Coen brothers' well-received comedy film Hail, Caesar! about a "fixer" working in the classical Hollywood cinema, trying to discover what happened to a cast member who vanished during the filming of a biblical epic; Johansson plays an actress who becomes pregnant while her film is in production.
 She also voiced Kaa in Jon Favreau's live-action adaptation of Disney's The Jungle Book, and Ash in the animated musical comedy film Sing (both 2016).
 That year she also narrated an audiobook of Lewis Carroll's children's novel Alice's Adventures in Wonderland.